robn/Object-Anon/README.md

 too limiting.
 Another approach might involve looking at the caller, on the basis that the same point in the code is probably returning the same structure each time.
-- Class cleanup.
-Every generated class is used once and then never touched again.
-I think the overhead is mostly in symbol table stuff, which is fairly small, but in a long-running program that could quickly add up.
-I think I'd like to add a destructor to generated classes that scrubs the symbol table.
-First however I need to find a way of measuring the amount of memory used by the symbol table,
 - Overload clashes.
 Some overloaded operators are common words.
 If a hash had a key of that name it would generate an overload, not a method of that name, which isn't want you want.
 The only ways I can think of to deal with this is to